On the Inhomogeneous Phase of the Chiral Gross-Neveu Model: Chiral spiral at finite

-These results apply in ${\bf R}^2$, namely at $T=0$.
-It is reasonable to expect that some chiral spiral configuration persists for $T>0$ for sufficiently small temperatures in a thermal circle, namely when fermions are taken anti-periodic along the time direction.
-On the other hand, discrete symmetries are always restored at $T > 0$ in two dimensions.
+These results apply in ${\bf R}^2$, namely at $T=0$ and at infinite spatial length.
+It is reasonable to expect that some chiral spiral configuration persists for $T>0$ for sufficiently small temperatures in a thermal circle, when fermions are taken anti-periodic along the time direction.
+Discrete symmetries are however always restored in two dimensions at $T > 0$.
 As a result, $\langle \Tr U\rangle$ vanishes and the chiral spiral cannot be detected by looking at the fermion bilinear but possibly only at $\mathbf{Z}_N^A$-invariant order parameters.
-It would be interesting to establish more firmly the fate of the chiral spiral configuration for $T>0$ at finite $N$.
+Similarly, on a spatial circle of length $L$ chiral spirals can possibly occur only for quantized values of the step.
+It would be interesting to establish more firmly the fate of the chiral spiral configuration for both $T>0$ and finite spatial length $L$ at finite $N$.